 - 1. The Downtown Library will present programs that increase cultural or historical awareness - The Downtown Library offered a variety of programs including performances of classical piano and guitar, a choral group, and classic movies.
-Also offered were programs featuring other cultures such as the Asian Festival, the Native American Festival, a speaker on Russian History and a Holocaust exhibit.
-Literary programs included the Harlen Coben "Author Confidential" program, storytime, and Children Reading to Dogs. - 2.
-The Downtown Library staff will assist the Headquarters Manager in hosting the Downtown Open House which showcases the library as part of the Downtown community. - Several Downtown staff members served on the Open House Planning Committee.
+Also offered were programs featuring other cultures such as the International Festival and the Japan-American Society of Oklahoma Anime Night.
+Literary programs included the Laura Bush "Author Confidential" program, story time, and Children Reading to Dogs. - 2.
+The Downtown Library staff will assist the Headquarters Manager in hosting the Downtown Open House which showcases the library as part of the Downtown community. - Several Downtown staff members served on the Open House Planning Committee. - 3.
+The Downtown Library will offer at least one program that can benefit the homeless community as well as other customers.

-- 3. The Downtown Library will offer at least one program that can benefit the homeless community as well as other customers. - The Downtown Library offered programs of benefit to the transient population including Wednesday Night at the Movies, computer classes, and musical performance programs.
+• The Downtown Library offered programs of benefit to the transient population including Wednesday Night at the Movies, computer classes, and musical performance programs.